efduarte/pincello/fs-how-to-program-the-microcontroller.md

     - print the information that our LED is off; and
     - wait a second before starting the loop all over again.

-?> **Serial Communication?** While the serial communication is not needed for our sketch to work, it can be a useful debugging tool when used with a serial monitor, as you will do in the next step.
+?> **Serial communication?** While the serial communication is not needed for our sketch to work, it can be a useful debugging tool when used with a serial monitor, as you will do in the next step.

 ## 4. Compile & Upload Your Sketch